Why You Hurt Where You Hurt!

 Conventional diagnosis: osteoarthritis, tendinitis, labral tear, etc.

 Of course, you need to seek medical advice and rule out physical causes, such as infection, cancer, diabetes, and so on, depending on your symptoms.
-However, once you make the connection between your symptoms and what's making you upset, you are on your way to overcoming TMS.
+However, once you make the connection between your symptoms and what's making you upset, you can follow The Nine-Step Rapid Recovery Plan to get well.